Tucked away in the Sierra Nevada mountain range, pine forests, sandy shores, and snow-capped mountains surround beautiful Lake Tahoe.

 - Distance: 5.8 miles (9.4km) – Out and back

 - Terrain: Rocky

 With ever-changing views of Squaw Valley, Shirley Lake Trail is a fun and challenging hike.
 The trail takes you from flowing waterfalls to Shirley Lake and then across scenic meadows and large granite boulders.

-The trail boasts lush greenery, flowing creeks and granite rock slabs, an ever-changing landscape which makes it a great option for nature lovers and outdoor adventurers.
+The trail boasts lush greenery, flowing creeks, and granite rock slabs, an ever-changing landscape that makes it a great option for nature lovers and outdoor adventurers.

 Ready to Plan Your Lake Tahoe Hiking Vacation?

 Hiking in Lake Tahoe is a nature lovers’ dream, a hiker’s paradise, and an outdoor playground for adventure seekers.
 The hikes are accessible no matter your experience level; advanced hikers will be surprisingly challenged, while beginners can enjoy the casual trails.